pretorh/lfs-notes/steps/6-install.md

     - basic configure (`prefix`) only
     - time: negligible
 - util-linux
-    - recheck: had to recreate `libncursesw.so`, might have missed on it's post install? (or miscopied from pdf without .so extention?)
     - time: 0.7x (0.2x for parallel)

 ## cleanup and backup